bkowialiewski/differential_evolution/README.md

 $$ f(x) = An + \sum_{i=1}^n [x_{i}^{2} - A cos(2 \pi x_{i})] $$

-With a = 10.
+With A = 10.
 The figure below shows a heatmap of the Rastrigin function on a two-dimensional space.
 Darker colors indicate smaller error values.

 ![](./implementation/plots/grid_search.svg)